Days to Expiry — Option Selling Analyzer logo

 Path C: You close the spread early (common at 50% profit)

-The Assignment Chain: Cost Basis Through Multiple Rolls
+How Does the Assignment Chain Affect Cost Basis Through Multiple Rolls?

 This is where options taxes get complicated.
 When you roll positions (close and reopen), your cost basis stacks up.